ObayAlshaer/RIT_OP3/README.md

 ### 3. `sentiment.py`

 Handles the sentiment analysis by using the **FinBERT** model to classify the sentiment of a given news text as positive, negative, or neutral.
-This sentiment is used to influence the option strategy selection.
+This sentiment influences the option strategy selection.

 - Loads the **FinBERT** model from the `yiyanghkust/finbert` pretrained model.
 - The `get_sentiment` function classifies the sentiment into one of three categories: positive, negative, or neutral.